 Acetal’s thermal and chemical stability is remarkable.
 This makes acetal very versatile for machining projects.
 Key characteristics include:

-• Chemical Stability: Acetal also demonstrates reasonable resistance to both organic and inorganic solvents.
-In addition, acetal copolymer can endure attacks of acids and alkalis.
+- Chemical Stability: Acetal also demonstrates reasonable resistance to both organic and inorganic solvents.
+Additionally, acetal copolymers can withstand attacks from acids and alkalis.

-• Applications: Examples of acetal applications are gears, bushings, and structural parts.
-These characteristics make acetal ideal for automobile and consumer product uses.
+- Applications: Examples of acetal applications are gears, bushings, and structural parts.
+These characteristics make acetal an ideal choice for automobile and consumer product applications.

 Types of Acetal